Hadith 3 & 4 — The Five Pillars: Building Faith's Foundation

 O Allah, give us a good ending.
 Let the last words we say be 'La ilaha illa Allah,' and raise us upon it on the day we meet You.

-O Allah, accept our sincere repentance, forgive our sins—those we know and those we don't—and renew the light of faith in our hearts.
+O Allah, accept our sincere repentance, forgive our sins—those we know and those we do not know—and renew the light of faith in our hearts.

-O Allah, make us from the people of Paradise, save us from the Fire, guide us to what You love and are pleased with, and be pleased with us, O Most Merciful.
+O Allah, make us from the people of Paradise, save us from the Fire, guide us to what You love and are pleased with, and be pleased with us, O Most Merciful of the merciful.

 Wa ākhiru da'wānā an al-hamdu lillāhi rabbi'l-'ālamīn